-At the Annual Meeting, three Class II directors will be elected.
-All three individuals nominated by the Board for election as directors at the Annual Meeting are currently serving as Class II directors - Thomas N. Kelly Jr., Peter E. Shumlin and John R. Vines.
-The nomination of each individual was recommended to the Board by the Nominating Committee.
-On December 8, 2017, Michelle A. Johnson informed the Company and the Board of her decision to not stand for re-election as a Class II director at the Annual Meeting.
+At the Annual Meeting, four Class III directors will be elected.
+All four individuals nominated by the Board for election as directors at the Annual Meeting are currently serving as Class III directors - David C. Evans, Stephen L. Johnson, Adam Hanft and Katherine Hagedorn Littlefield.
+The nomination of each individual was recommended to the Board by the Governance Committee.

-The individuals elected as Class II directors at the Annual Meeting will hold office for a three-year term expiring at the 2021 Annual Meeting and until their respective successors are duly elected and qualified, or until their earlier death, resignation or removal.
+The individuals elected as Class III directors at the Annual Meeting will hold office for a three-year term expiring at the 2022 Annual Meeting and until their respective successors are duly elected and qualified, or until their earlier death, resignation or removal.
 The individuals designated as proxy holders in the form of proxy intend to vote the Common Shares represented by the proxies received under this solicitation for the Board's nominees, unless otherwise instructed on the form of proxy or through the telephone or Internet voting procedures.
 The Board has no reason to believe that any of the nominees will be unable or unwilling to serve as a director of the Company if elected.
-If any nominee becomes unable to serve or for good cause will not serve as a candidate for election as a director, then the individuals designated as proxy holders reserve full discretion to vote the Common Shares represented by the proxies they hold for the election of the remaining nominees and for the election of any substitute nominee designated by the Board following recommendation by the Nominating Committee.
+If any nominee becomes unable to serve or for good cause will not serve as a candidate for election as a director, then the individuals designated as proxy holders reserve full discretion to vote the Common Shares represented by the proxies they hold for the election of the remaining nominees and for the election of any substitute nominee designated by the Board following recommendation by the Governance Committee.
+The individuals designated as proxy holders cannot vote for more than four nominees for election as Class III directors at the Annual Meeting.

-The following information, as of December 1, 2017, with respect to the age, principal occupation or employment, other affiliations and business experience of each continuing director or nominee for election as a director, has been furnished to the Company by each such director or nominee.
+The following information, as of November 30, 2018, with respect to the age, principal occupation or employment, other affiliations and business experience of each continuing director or nominee for election as a director, has been furnished to the Company by each such director or nominee.